 Cons

-• Poor performance with many (10 or more) simultaneous users.
+• Poor performance with many (10 or more) people using it at the same time.

 Project Clock Client/Server

-Project Clock C/S is the most expensive of the Project Clock versions.
-The client/server version of Project Clock is ideal for small or large numbers of simultaneous users in a Windows environment who need to access time charge data over the intranet or Internet.
-Project Clock C/S has all the feature of Project Clock Pro except that the raw data and configuration settings can only be accessed and changed in the server application.
+Project Clock C/S is the most expensive of the Project Clock editions.
+The client/server edition of Project Clock is ideal for small or large numbers of simultaneous users in a Windows environment who need to access time charge data over the intranet or Internet.
+Project Clock C/S has all the features of Project Clock Pro except that the raw data and configuration options can only be accessed and changed in the server application.
 Project Clock C/S is a true client/server implementation in that all database access takes place only on the server.
 Additionally, the data is shared over a TCP/IP connection.
-This means you can have a server running in Montana and have a client with an open Internet connection running in China sharing time data like it was in Montana.
+This means you can have a server running in Wyoming and have a client with an open Internet connection running in Australia sharing time data like it was in Wyoming.

 Pros

-• Data can be accessed over an intranet or even the Internet.
+• Time data can be accessed over an intranet or even the Internet.

-• Very little chance of requiring database database re-indexing maintenance.
+• Low probability of needing database re-indexing maintenance.

 • Simple intuitive graphical interface.